Download high-resolution image Look inside

 © Vickie Hahn

 USA Today bestselling author Mimi Matthews writes both historical nonfiction and award-winning Victorian romances.
 Her novels have received starred reviews in Publishers Weekly, Library Journal, Booklist, Kirkus, and Shelf Awareness, and her articles have been featured on the Victorian Web, the Journal of Victorian Culture, and in syndication at BUST Magazine.
 In her other life, Mimi is an attorney.
-She resides in California with her family, which includes a retired Andalusian dressage horse, a Sheltie, and two Siamese cats.
+She resides in California with her family, which includes an Andalusian dressage horse, a miniature poodle, a Sheltie, and two Siamese cats.
 View titles by Mimi Matthews

 About